gangiswag/llm-reranker/README.md

 ```

 ## 1. Retrieval
-We use [contriever]() as the underlying retrieval model.
-The precomputed query and passage embeddings for BEIR are available [here](https://huggingface.co/datasets/rryisthebest/Contreiever_BEIR_Embeddings/tree/main)
+We use [contriever](https://github.com/facebookresearch/contriever) as the underlying retrieval model.
+The precomputed query and passage embeddings for BEIR are available [here](https://huggingface.co/datasets/rryisthebest/Contreiever_BEIR_Embeddings).

-**Note:** If you wish to not run the retrieval yourself, the retrieval results are provided [here](https://drive.google.com/drive/folders/1eMiqwiTVwJy_Zcss7LQF9hQ1aeTFMZUm?usp=sharing) and you can directly jump to
+**Note:** If you wish to not run the retrieval yourself, the retrieval results are provided [here](https://drive.google.com/drive/folders/1eMiqwiTVwJy_Zcss7LQF9hQ1aeTFMZUm?usp=sharing) and you can directly jump to [Reranking](#2-reranking)

 To run the contriever retrieval using the precomputed encodings